dani8439/well-grounded-rubyist/sample_code/chapter_five/notes.md

 See Object.rb

 It makes sense that if a method is written to be called by only one object, that object gets to be self.
-Moreover, this is a good time to remember class methods-
+Moreover, this is a good time to remember class methods- vv